reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 .. warning::

    Since these genomes are relatively large BUSCO takes quite a while to run so this step has been already done for you.
+   For a separate session detailing common steps for evaluating draft genome assemblies, including an example on how to run BUSCO, we refer you to `this <https://github.com/chrishah/post-assembly-intro>`_ repo.

-A reduced representation of the BUSCO results for each species ships with the repository in the directory ``results/orthology/busco/busco_runs``.
+A reduced representation of the BUSCO results for each species ships with our repository in the directory ``results/orthology/busco/busco_runs``.

 Take a few minutes to explore the reports.